 For information or recommendations please visit us in the Barn and we'll help you find the right road for your journey

 Winter snow provides some of the most amazing outdoor experiences around Mt.
-Rainer. and with two amazing ski resorts near by - you're sure to get your runs in.
+Rainier. and with two amazing ski resorts near by - you're sure to get your runs in.
 If cross country skiing is more your thing then you're in luck too.
 With miles of family friendly trails you'll burn enough calories to have two pieces of pie for dessert.
-Ski shoeing is also a popular activity in the Mt Rainer area and once again with miles of trails to explore you are sure to come back to camp with the perfect fireside story of your adventure.
+Ski shoeing is also a popular activity in the Mt Rainier area and once again with miles of trails to explore you are sure to come back to camp with the perfect fireside story of your adventure.

 For information or recommendations please visit us in the Barn, we'll help you find your snowy adventure.

 If your idea of the perfect adventure includes technical climbing gear, a tackle box, a rod and fly then your trip to our neck of the woods is sure to fit your agenda.
-Our property is located near some of the best fishing lakes and streams in the Western Cascades and if climbing Mt Rainer is your thing we are a short ten minute drive to one of the climbing outfitters around.
+Our property is located near some of the best fishing lakes and streams in the Western Cascades and if climbing Mt Rainier is your thing we are a short ten minute drive to one of the climbing outfitters around.

 For information or recommendations please visit us in the Barn and we'll point you in the right direction